page-support/documentation/docs/1.0.0/tags/sayReply.md

 In a different scenario, you may want the bot to accept multiple replies from a list, for example choosing which toppings to put on a pizza.
 For that use `say.type: multiple` and the bot will let the user pick as many replies as they want from a list.

 The system comes with a set of built in replies that can be referred to instead of specified.
-Built in replies include
+The reply names of built in replies include

 - yes
 - true
 - done
 - accept

-See [here](TODO) for the full list.
+See [here](https://github.com/page-support/web-client/blob/6d481d933ace9cfb57aee885309d343dfee30312/src/state/BuiltInReplies.js) for the full list.